bluem-development/bluem-magento/README.md

 ## Changelog
 See also https://github.com/bluem-development/bluem-magento/releases

 - 0.7.3   Added eMandate payment method.
-Bank selection for eMandate and iDEAL payments
+Bank selection for iDEAL payments
 - 0.7.2   Some bugfixes and code improvement
 - 0.7.1   Some bugfixes and code improvement
 - 0.7.0   Magento v2.4.5 and PHP8+ support.
 Added additional payment methods